True-Life Adventures

-True-Life Adventures is a series of short and full-length nature documentary films released by Walt Disney Productions between the years 1948 and 1960.
+True-Life Adventures is a series of short and full-length nature documentary films released by Walt Disney Productions between 1948 and 1960.
 The first seven films released were thirty-minute shorts, with the subsequent seven films being full features.
 The series won eight Academy Awards for the studio, including five for Best Two Reel Live Action Short and three for Best Documentary Feature.

 Some of the features were re-edited into educational shorts between 1968 and 1975.
 The latter year saw the release of The Best of Walt Disney's True-Life Adventures, a compilation film derived from the series.